-Getting back into running can require some special considerations, no matter the reason for your hiatus.
+Getting back into running after pregnancy can require some special considerations, no matter the reason for your hiatus.
 Pregnancy is certainly one of the bigger, life-changing events that can cause a detour, whether for just a few months or even years postpartum.
-But even though your life, mind, and body have undergone an enormous shift, with some consideration and a few running tips, it’s simple to get back into running and once again enjoy our amazing sport.
+But even though your life, mind, and body have undergone an enormous shift, with a postpartum running plan and a few running tips, it’s simple to get back into running and once again enjoy our amazing sport.

 One thing to keep in mind is that depending on where you’re at in your postpartum journey, keep in mind that the intensity of your exercise can affect your milk supply.
 If you’re still nursing your baby, keep your intensity low to moderate with easy runs.
 Of course, you should also have been cleared by your doctor to resume exercise.

 To start getting back into running, remember to go slowly.
 Even more slowly than you want to.
 You might yearn for the mental break of a good cardio session or the emotional release of the runner’s high.
 But your body and brain are on two different paths.
 Your body just went through almost 10 months of growing a human being (and another organ!).
 Everything from your hormones to your muscles to your brain has undergone change and it takes a while to let everything settle and normalize.
 Even if you’re farther along on your postpartum timeline, if you’ve been on a long layoff, it’s just as important to come back slowly, especially to reduce your risk of injury.

 Suffice to say getting back into running is a marathon, not a sprint (pun intended).